 2. Debt-to-Equity Ratio calculates the share of debt, equity, and debt financing in a company’s capital structure.

-3. Return on Investment (ROI): Evaluate the efficiency of an investment by comparing the return generated to the initial investment.
+3. Return on Investment (ROI): This measure evaluates the efficiency of an investment by comparing the return generated to the initial investment.

 4. Gross Profit Margin: It displays the leftover revenue after subtracting the cost of the goods sold.